 Blues, soft greys, white, sea-green, and neutrals are all perfect for a coastal theme.
 Begin with the walls and ceiling.
 Choose a pale colour that speaks to you, such as cool blue or sandy beige.
 Aim for a white-washed look.
 This creates a hazy, lazy summer day where the hot sun has bleached all the colour from the scenery.

 Accessorise with colours that fit your theme.
-Choose navy blue, taupe, or sky-blue sofas, chairs or bedding, along with matching cushions and rugs.
+Choose navy blue, taupe, or sky-blue sofas and chairs or bedding, along with matching cushions and rugs.

 Wood panelling is perfect for a coastal themed room.
 White-washed pine or bleached pine finished with shabby chic chalk paint in a neutral colour will look amazing on the lower half of a wall.
 Stay away from knotty pine and oak.
 If your doors are natural wood, paint them white in keeping with the room’s pale theme.
 Period doors can be stripped down and stained white or pale blue.
 Brass doorknobs work perfectly in a room with a coastal theme.